Grimmfest Opening Night

 The film was rounded off with Blood Sucking Bastards, which was probably my favourite film for the night.
 I have loved Fran Kranz since watching Dollhouse, and he was superb in last night’s action packed horror comedy.
 I loved how Bloodsucking Bastards perfectly combined the boring and mundane day to day life of the office (in a very similar way to The Office) with the horror of a vampire takeover.

 This film is full of laughs, and the action is fantastic.
-With an outstanding cast and impeccable comedy timing, for me, Bloodsucking Bastards was a fantastic end to Grimmfest’s first night.Thank you for reading!
-GirlGeekUpNorth x
+With an outstanding cast and impeccable comedy timing, for me, Bloodsucking Bastards was a fantastic end to Grimmfest’s first night.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter